Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 I offered plenty of details about the general structure of a program to develop and validate strategies suggested by the data but not the specific algorithm I used for that purpose.
 I also decided not to patent the idea because I had to document and it would become public knowledge.
 I would have no way of enforcing rights since trading software is intangible merchandise.
 Therefore, I elected to keep the algorithm trade secret.

 Over the years, we had some customers who were very successful using DLPAL S and its predecessors but also some that failed to benefit from it.
-This is to be expected by virtue of statistical distributions of all outcomes associated with the markets.
-However, the biggest problem of those who failed in my opinion and also the opinion of successful customers was that they had no edge in validating strategies.
+This was expected by virtue of statistical distributions of all outcomes associated with the markets.
+However, in my opinion, the biggest problem of those who failed was that they had no edge in validating strategies.
 As a customer wrote:

 In my opinion people buy software and want immediate success without work and without thinking about the code of the computer generated strategy.
 That is the reason why most of them fail…